by James F. Donaldson

 Though not in every instance, mouthpiece choice can be somewhat of a factor.

-Shane Porter reports that he typically used mouthpieces with wider rims that
+Shane Porter reports that he typically used mouthpieces with wider rims

-that the help of good teacher is critical in mouthpiece selection.
+us, however, that the help of good teacher is critical in mouthpiece selection.

-What is necessary, in the opinion of former Tower of Power
+What is necessary, in the opinion of former Tower of Power lead trumpet

-New York pro trumpet Rich Szabo and Greg Black, master custom
+New York pro trumpet Rich Szabo and Greg Black, master custom mouthpiece

-cushion rim and a v-cup to reduce back pressure.
+rim and a v-cup to reduce back pressure.
 The diameter is a very versatile

 and popular 16.7 mm, which is roughly the size of a Bach 3C or Schilke 13C4.